Skip to main content

 There are also refundable tax credits such as the Canada Workers Benefit, Canada training credit, and the refundable medical expense supplement, which you would not lose if your taxes are already reduced to zero.
 Using our earlier example, if you had $4,500 in refundable credits but only owe $3,000 tax, the excess $1,500 would be given to you as part of your refund.

-This isn’t a comprehensive list and there may be other tax credits you are eligible for.
+This isn’t a comprehensive list and there may be other tax credits that you are eligible for.
 When in doubt, it’s always a good idea to check with a financial expert.

-If your income is less than $15,000, you shouldn’t have to pay any income tax.
+If your income is less than $15,705, you shouldn’t have to pay any income tax.
 You should still file your taxes, because all kinds of federal and provincial programs, such as the GST/HST credit and the Canada Child Benefit, are calculated based on your income reported on your income tax return.
 You must file your income tax return to continue receiving these benefits.

 Frequently asked questions